simonhw/gardening-services/README.md

     - I can navigate through the reviews via pagination.

 - **Review a Service**: As a **Site User**, I can **review a service that I have ordered** so that I can **leave feedback as a customer and feel like I am interacting with the website and business directly**.
-    - I can interact with a "Leave a Review" button
+    - I can interact with a "Leave a Review" button.
-    - I can rate the service out of 5 stars
+    - I can rate the service out of 5 stars.
-    - I can write a brief review on my experience with the service
+    - I can write a brief review on my experience with the service.

 - **Edit a Review**: As a **Site User** I can **edit a review that I previously made** so that I can **be in control of content created by me on the website**.
-    - For a particular review I have made, I can click an edit button
+    - For a particular review I have made, I can click an edit button.
-    - I can edit the rating and text content of my reviews and save the changes
+    - I can edit the rating and text content of my reviews and save the changes.

 - **Publish Reviews**: As a **Site Admin** I can **publish pending reviews or unpublish them on the live website** so that I can **ensure only genuine reviews are visible for the business' services**.
-    - For a given pending review, I can publish it to the website and make it publicly visible
+    - For a given pending review, I can publish it to the website and make it publicly visible.
     - For a given published review, I can unpublish it so that users cannot see it.

 - **Delete a Review**: As a **Site User** I can **delete a review that I previously made** so that I can **be in control of content created by me on the website**.
 As a **Site Admin** I can **delete any review** so that I can **be in control of content displayed on the website**.